Govind-Patwal/Mission_to_Mars/README.md

 ### Deliverable 3b

-Adding two other Bootstrap 3 components
+Added two Bootstrap 3 components
 1. Styled the "Scrape New Data" button - changed the color to `green`
     ```
     <p><a class="btn btn-success btn-lg" href="/scrape" role="button">Scrape New Data</a></p>
     ```

-2. Changed the Hemisphere display matrix from 2x2 to 4x1 so all hemisphere are in one row
+2. Changed the Hemisphere display matrix from 2x2 to 1x4 so all hemisphere are in one row
     ```
     <div class="col-md-3">
     ```